 Putting too many limits on your spending habits can actually make it harder to stick to your spending resolutions.
 While the 30 day savings rule is great for those big ticket items, consider setting up an entertainment fund for little expenses that you can dip into whenever you’d like - guilt-free.

 Your entertainment fund can be as big or small as you’d like, but we’d recommend budgeting only a modest sum each week to ensure that your fun doesn’t detract from your savings.

-If you don't quite have enough wiggle room in your monthly budget to accommodate an entertainment fund, try setting aside your RoundUp and PowerUp savings for this purpose.
+If you don't quite have enough wiggle room in your monthly budget to accommodate an entertainment fund, try setting aside your cash back earnings and RoundUps for this purpose.
 It might not seem like a lot now, but if you take advantage of the cash back benefits that come with your KOHO account, you’ll be surprised how much you can save.